JaimeRoss/Prediction-of-Product-Sales/README.md

 </p>

 > The above visual depicts the outlet type/store type compared to the outlet sales.
+> Type 3 supermarkets have the highest outlet sales.

 #### Mass Retail Price VS Outlet Sales